-We headed out intending to fish back at Yokafjord deteriorating weather saw us divert back to Skjervøy, underneath the bridge, where all three boats caught couple cod and there were some decent haddock up to 7lb.
+We headed out intending to fish back at Yokafjord deteriorating weather saw us divert back to Skjervøy, underneath the bridge for cod fishing in Norway, where all three boats caught couple cod and there were some decent haddock up to 7lb.
 We were battling the snowy blizzards as rods and reels became layered with ice.
 It really can get to extreme fishing out here in Norway but no matter how hard it got we all managed to catch at least something.
 A hard day but good to be out.

 After dinner Manta, the lady who had been taking great care of us, advised us that the Northern Lights were on the show.
 Thanks to Manta we had an amazing glimpse of the aurora above Skjervøy.
 People pay a lot of money to see sights like these so we were very privileged to view this magical scene.